Axia-Tech/AXIA-wiki/docs/learn/learn-accounts.md

 ---
 id: learn-accounts
-title: AXIACoin Accounts
+title: AXIA Accounts
-sidebar_label: AXIACoin Accounts
+sidebar_label: AXIA Accounts
 description: An explanation of accounts, indices, identity, and reaping
 slug: ../learn-accounts
 ---

-This document covers the basics of AXIACoin and AXIALunar account addresses and how they exist on-chain.
+This document covers the basics of AXIA account addresses and how they exist on-chain.
 For a more in-depth explanation of the cryptography behind them, please see [the cryptography page](learn-cryptography.md).